nod-ai/SHARK-Studio/apps/stable_diffusion/stable_diffusion_amd.md

 Download the latest Windows SHARK SD binary [492 here](https://github.com/nod-ai/SHARK/releases/download/20230203.492/shark_sd_20230203_492.exe) in a folder of your choice.
 If you want nighly builds, you can look for them on the GitHub releases page.

 Notes:
 * We recommend that you download this EXE in a new folder, whenever you download a new EXE version.
 If you download it in the same folder as a previous install, you must delete the old `*.vmfb` files.
 Those contain Vulkan dispatches compiled from MLIR which can be outdated if you run a new EXE from the same folder.
-You can use `--clean_all` flag once to clean all the old files.
+You can use `--clear_all` flag once to clean all the old files.
 * If you recently updated the driver or this binary (EXE file), we recommend you:
   * clear all the local artifacts with `--clear_all` OR
   * clear the Vulkan shader cache: For Windows users this can be done by clearing the contents of `C:\Users\%username%\AppData\Local\AMD\VkCache\`.
 On Linux the same cache is typically located at `~/.cache/AMD/VkCache/`.